-In addition, Jeong et al. (2000) reported that the concentration of O(3P) decreased significantly with increasing the distance between the tip and the tube in discharge reactor, which is in good accordance with Suga and Sekiguchi (2005)'s experiments.
+In addition, Jeong et al. (2000) reported that the concentration of $O(^{3}P)$ decreased significantly with increasing the distance between the tip and the tube in discharge reactor, which is in good accordance with the previous work of Suga and Sekiguchi (2005).